TOKYO ELECTRON LIMITED

 Management Foundation Diversity and inclusion

-• Conduct a diversity-conscious talent pipeline (plan for developing human resources for the succession planning) and achieve the goal of increasing the ratio of female in management positions
+• Conduct a diversity-conscious talent pipeline (plan for developing human resources) for succession planning and achieve the goal of increasing the ratio of female managers*⁷ to 8% globally and 5% in Japan (by fiscal year 2027)

 Career development